Learn More about Member Benefits

-YourMoneyFurther.com is a consumer website that is part of the overall Open Your Eyes to a Credit Union® campaign.
+YourMoneyFurther.com is a consumer-facing website that is part of the overall Open Your Eyes to a Credit Union campaign.
 All advertising will link to this website as a call to action.

 The finder results will first display all contributing credit unions within 50 miles of the center of the zip code searched in order of distance.
 Consumers can also search based on their location for more precise results.
 Contributor listings include services the credit union provides.
-All other credit unions will follow in order of distance up to 50 miles away.
+Non-contributors will be listed after contributors.

 What is the Contributor Headquarters?

-It is an online portal available to contributing credit unions to customize campaign assets for local use.
+It is an online portal available to contributing credit unions to customize campaign assets for local use, following our guidelines.
 The site also includes links to the Messaging Guide, an archive of the contributor newsletter, ways to stay engaged with the campaign, and other useful contributor resources.
 Credit union staff can use their CUNA.coop logon ID to access.
 If staff does not have an ID, follow the directions on the CUNA.coop logon page for help.